sipimokus/hass-addons-s3/README.md

-# Home Assistant Addons: Thomas' repository
+# Home Assistant Addons: newcbomb's repository

-Add-ons for Home Assistant written by Thomas Fritz.
+Add-ons for Home Assistant.
 To add this repository:
 1. Go to your Home Assistant Frontend
 2. Open **Supervisor** > **Add-On Store**,